 A smart-aleck worker at Burger King suffered much the same fate.
 This fellow stood inside two bins filled with lettuce and snapped a shot with the caption, "This is the lettuce you eat at Burger King."
 It took an online bulletin board just 15 minutes to pull GPS data embedded in the photo and compare that to maps of Burger King joints, and the man lost his job, according to Time.
 He posted the photo anonymously, and in theory, it should have been impossible to track, as the background was bland and his account was password protected.

 But again, his anonymity didn't protect him.

 These examples should make you pause, if you were hoping to create an online persona and impress the world with your ability to inflame and amuse.
-But, they also demonstrate just how easy it really is for someone with a little bit of tech support to take down the walls you put up to keep your identity safe.
+But, they also demonstrate just how easy it really is for someone with a little bit of tech support to take down the walls you put up to keep your identity and online life safe.

 Going anonymous just doesn't work.